symfony-cmf/symfony-cmf-docs/reference/configuration/block.rst

 namespace.

-The BlockBundle *automatically* changes some defaults and adds configuration to the SonataBlockBundle to make it work nicely.
-See the :ref:`updated SonataBlockBundle defaults <bundle-block-updated-sonata-defaults>`.
+The BlockBundle *automatically* changes some defaults and adds configuration to the SonataBlockBundle to make the integration work seamlessly.
+See the :ref:`updated SonataBlockBundle defaults <bundle-block-updated-sonata-defaults>` for more information.

 Configuration
 -------------